Energy development: Transmission

 While new sources of energy are only rarely discovered or made possible by new technology, distribution technology continually evolves.
 The use of fuel cells in cars, for example, is an anticipated delivery technology.
 This section presents the various delivery technologies that have been important to historic energy development.
-They all rely in way on the energy sources listed in the previous section.
+They all rely in some way on the energy sources listed in the previous section.

 Shipping and pipelines

 Coal, petroleum and their derivatives are delivered by boat, rail, or road.
 Petroleum and natural gas may also be delivered by pipeline, and coal via a Slurry pipeline.
 Fuels such as gasoline and LPG may also be delivered via aircraft.
 Natural gas pipelines must maintain a certain minimum pressure to function correctly.
 The higher costs of ethanol transportation and storage are often prohibitive.